ground-creative/easy-mcp-github-tools-python/README.md

 This is a set of tools for github to be used with easy mcp server.<br>
 https://github.com/ground-creative/easy-mcp-python

-## Capabilities
+## Repository Capabilities

-- List items in drive folders
+- Get Commits
+- Get Commit Details
-- Get items detailed info by id or name
+- Get Files Details
-- Read/Create/Edit documents
-- Read/Create/Edit spreadsheets
-- Delete items
-- Move items to other folders

 ## Authentication